MB PUBLIC HEALTH ORDERS – Updated April 20, 2021

 In keeping with the evolving Manitoba Public Health protocols, we have begun to reintroduce participants to the celebration of the liturgies.

 IS IT SAFE TO COME TO CHURCH?

-In short, yes.
-In accordance with Public Health Orders, protocols have been implemented at St. Gianna’s Sunday liturgies in order to keep each other as safe as possible.
+In accordance with Public Health Orders, protocols have been implemented at St. Gianna’s Sunday and Weekday liturgies in order to keep each other as safe as possible.
 Once your participation has been scheduled for a Sunday liturgy, this is what you can expect on your assigned date and time:

 - Sanitize your hands upon entry